Omayra Ortega

 Omayra Ortega is an American mathematician, specializing in mathematical epidemiology.
-Ortega is an associate professor of mathematics & statistics at Sonoma State University in Sonoma County, California, and the president of the National Association of Mathematicians (NAM).
+Ortega is an associate professor of mathematics & statistics at Sonoma State University in Sonoma County, California, and serves on the Executive Committee of the Association for Women in Mathematics.
+Additionally, she served as president of the National Association of Mathematicians (NAM) from 2021-2024.

 Early life and education

 Ortega was born in Far Rockaway, Queens, New York.
 Her parents are originally from Panama.

 Omayra Ortega received bachelor's degrees in mathematics and music from Pomona College in 2001.
 She pursued graduate studies at the University of Iowa, where she earned a master's degree in 2005 and a PhD in 2008, both in the "Applied Mathematics & Computational Science" program, as well as a Master's in Public Health degree in 2005.
 Her dissertation was on mathematical epidemiology, titled "Evaluation of Rotavirus models with coinfection and vaccination"; her advisers were Herbert W. Hethcote and Tong Li.

 Career

 In 2006 Ortega became an instructor of applied mathematics at Arizona State University and was promoted to assistant professor after she received her PhD in 2008.
 In 2017 Ortega became a visiting assistant professor of mathematics at her undergraduate institution Pomona College.
 In 2018 she became an assistant professor of mathematics and statistics at Sonoma State University.
 She is currently an Associate Professor and Assistant Dean of Research and Internships in the School of Science and Technology.

 Ortega became the president of the National Association of Mathematicians, NAM, on February 1, 2021.
 Previously, she was the editor-in-chief of the NAM editorial board to the Mathematical Association of America MathValues blog, as well as editor of the NAM Newsletter. and chair of the NAM Publicity and Publications Committee from 2018 to 2021.

 Ortega has been featured in the PBS show SciGirls.